OCD, Anxiety & Panic

 - Experiencing excessive worry and fear about real life concerns (health, work, finances, family) most days, for at least 6 months

-- Continually feeling on edge & overwhelmed
+- Continually feel on edge & overwhelmed

 - Experiencing at least three anxiety symptoms: Disturbed sleep, difficulty focusing, muscular tension, restlessness, irritability, chronic fatigue